 Over the course of this two-week adventure, each Camper will actively prepare a dog to be adopted into it's awaiting forever home.

-Camp Doglando is a must for kids who have wanted a dog, and parents who are not so sure their child is ready.
+Camp Doglando is a must for kids and youths who have wanted a dog, and parents who are not so sure their child is ready.